valence-rs/valence/README.md

 built as optional plugins.
 This level of modularity is desirable for those looking to build highly custom experiences in Minecraft such as minigame servers.

+⚠️ **Valence is still early in development with many features unimplemented or incomplete.
+Expect to encounter bugs, limitations, and breaking changes.**

 # Goals

 Valence aims to be the following: